pgcbioinfo/vargram/docs/basics.md

 If you wish to get started immediately, [install VARGRAM](install_vargram.md) (`pip install vargram`) and [download the test data from the VARGRAM repo](https://github.com/pgcbioinfo/vargram/tree/main/tests/test_data/).
 Then, run either of the following code snippets on a Jupyter notebook or as a Python script in the directory containing those test files (e.g. inside `test_data/` if you downloaded the entire folder):
 === "Simple script for bare figure"
-    The following is the simplest way to generate a profile with default settings:
+    The following is the simplest way to generate a mutation profile with default settings:
     ```py
     vg = vargram(data='analysis/omicron_analysis_cli.tsv') # Provide data
     vg.profile() # Tell VARGRAM you want to create a mutation profile